sahilshikalgarr/Feature-Selection-Causal-Inference/README.md

 # Feature-Selection-Causal-Inference

+Feature Selection for Causal Inference from High Dimensional Observational Data with Outcome Adaptive Elastic Net

+Authors: Md saiful Islam, Sahil Shikalgar, Md.
+Noor-E-Alam

-We propose an Outcome Adaptive Elastic-Net (OAENet) method specifically designed for causal inference to select the confounders and outcome predictors for inclusion in the propensity score model or in the matching mechanism
+We propose an Outcome Adaptive Elastic-Net (OAENet) method specifically designed for causal inference to select the confounders and outcome predictors for inclusion in the propensity score model or in the matching mechanism.